 Peter halted.
 “Um…what do you mean?”

 She looked down, studying her chest with a furrowed brow.
 “Akanax’s balls,” she muttered.
-“Why am I in a female’s body?”
+“Why am I inside a female’s body?”

 Holy shit.
 Peter suddenly understood.
 Maybe not the why and how of it, but the what.
 Whoever he was looking at wasn’t Holly.
 He (or she or it) had somehow managed to possess her body.

 “Who are you?” he asked roughly.
-He started forward, intending to grab her shoulders and shake the shit out of her.
+He started forward, intent on grabbing her shoulders and shaking the shit out of her.

 “I’m…I’m sorry,” he stammered.

 She knelt down and inspected her kills.
 “Who would summon demons such as these?”
-She picked up the skull of a robo-commando.
+She picked up the skull of a robo-commando and turned it back and forth.
 One of its eyes had been knocked out—the socket was lighting with fitful sparks.

 “ANOS,” Peter said.
 “They stopped using real mercenaries and shifted over to—”

 She cocked her head.
 “Anus?
 These machines were spawned from a rectum?”
-She lifted the skull, examining it under the harsh glow of classroom lighting.
+She lifted the skull, examining it under the harsh glow of the classroom lights.
 “Hard to believe, but I suppose it’s possible…”

 She dropped the skull and rose to her feet.
 “ANOS—that’s the name for their demon overlord?”

 “Close enough.”
 He nodded at Reptar.
-“Come on—we need to get him back in his cage.”
+“Come on—let’s get him back in his cage.”

-“Gimme a minute,” he muttered to Holly.
+“Gimme a minute,” he muttered.
 “Gotta wipe the cams.”

 “What’s your name?”